cool2d/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 #Getting and Cleaning Data Project Description
-The objective of this project is to create an R script that collects, processes, and cleans the raw dataset to produce tidy data that can be used for later analysis.
+This project creates an R script that collects, processes, cleans a raw dataset, and produces tidy dataset that can be used for later analysis.

 #Study Design and Data Processing
 ##Data source